sous-chefs/apt/README.md

 - package_name: name attribute.
 The name of the package
 - glob: Pin by glob() expression or regexp surrounded by /.
 - pin: The package version/repository to pin
-- pin_priority: The pinning priority aka "the highest package version wins"
+- pin_priority: The pinning priority aka "the highest package version wins" (required)

 #### Examples